Documentation for Learning Disabilities

 Learning Disabilities are a group of neurologically based difficulties that negatively impact a student’s ability to demonstrate specific academic skills.
 In the educational setting, these disabilities may interfere with speaking, listening, reading, writing, spelling, or computation.
 Such difficulties are not a reflection on a student’s overall intellectual ability.

-The following guidelines are provided in the interest of assuring that the evaluation and report are most useful for documenting eligibility and identifying appropriate academic adjustments and/or auxiliary aids.
-The documentation should:
+These guidelines are provided in the interest of assuring that the evaluation and report are most useful for documenting eligibility and identifying appropriate academic adjustments and/or auxiliary aids.

-- A DSM-V or ICD diagnosis of a learning disability and/or clinically significant results as demonstrated in psycho-educational test scores.
+- A DSM-IV/V or ICD diagnosis of a learning disability and/or clinically significant results as demonstrated in psycho-educational test scores.

 - If psycho-educational testing is included, it should be performed at the adult level.
-However, child level testing performed within 2 years of submission will also be considered.
+However, child level testing performed within 5 years of submission may also be considered.

 - A description of the current impact/limitations of the disability with specific focus on barriers to the educational environment.